 Sadly, Guatemala is no Costa Rica.
 There just isn’t that much wildlife left in the country.
 It doesn’t even have the colorful bird that the country’s currency is named after–the Quetzal.

-Probably the best wildlife-watching experience is to see turtles laying their eggs on the beaches of Montericco.
+Probably the best wildlife-watching experience is to see turtles laying their eggs on the beaches of Monterrico.
 If you’ve never seen mama turtles lay their eggs or baby turtles hatch and paddle their cute little flippers out to the ocean, you are TRULY missing out on one of nature’s most amazing wonders.

 The leatherback and olive ridley turtles come ashore to lay their eggs from June to November with August and September being the peak times.